kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group This will change the group and owner of the file
 <H2>15.
 Symbolic links
 101-symbolic_link_permissions This will change the group and owner of a symbolic link
+<H2>16.
+If only
+102-if_only This will change the owner of a file if owned by another person